Tulinabo S. Mushingi

-Tulinabo Salama Mushingi (born August 4, 1956 in the Democratic Republic of Congo) is an American diplomat who has served as the United States ambassador to Angola and the United States ambassador to São Tomé and Príncipe since 2022.
+Tulinabo Salama Mushingi (born August 4, 1956, in the Democratic Republic of Congo) is an American diplomat who served as the United States ambassador to Angola and the United States ambassador to São Tomé and Príncipe from 2022 to 2024.
 He previously served as the United States ambassador to Burkina Faso from 2013 to 2016, and a joint appointment as United States ambassador to Senegal and United States ambassador to Guinea-Bissau from 2017 to 2022.
 He also served in the executive offices of Secretaries of State John F. Kerry and Hillary Clinton.

 Early career

 Mushingi started his career with the United States Peace Corps and served in Papua New Guinea, the Democratic Republic of the Congo, Niger and the Central African Republic.
 He earned a master's degree from Howard University and a Doctor of Philosophy from Georgetown University.
 He was also a visiting lecturer at Dartmouth College for many years and taught at Howard University, before being hired as an instructor at the U.S. State Department's Foreign Service Institute.